George Floyd protests in Portland, Oregon: July

 At night on July 18, Navy veteran Chris David, wearing his Naval Academy gear, approached some of the federal agents to tell them "That oath of office is essentially swearing loyalty to the Constitution of the United States, and what they're doing is not constitutional anymore."
 As seen on video, David was standing still when one agent hit him forcefully five times with a baton; another agent sprayed David's face with what David said was pepper spray.
 As a result of the incident, David's hand was broken in two places.
 He required reconstructive surgery with pins and plates on his shattered ring finger and a bone in his hand was also broken.
 The officers were later identified as U.S. Marshals, and the Department of Justice inspector general was said to be investigating.

 On that night, Portland mothers formed a human shield for the first time, a "Wall of Moms" to protect protesters from federal agents outside the federal courthouse.
-Federal agents in military-style gear fired tear gas canisters into the group of mothers.
+Federal agents in tactical gear fired tear gas canisters into the group of mothers.
 Around 1:45 a.m. on the 19th, when another group of unidentified armed federal agents advanced on a group of protesters, a woman wearing only a face mask and a stocking cap, later dubbed "Naked Athena" by reporters, confronted them.
 Despite the deployment of pepper balls and tear gas, she posed for the agents for about 15 minutes before they withdrew.
 Photographs of her action went viral.

 On July 20, during the ninth week of daily protests, the "Wall of Moms" sang "Hands Up Please Don't Shoot Me" in a lullaby fashion while in Chapman Square.
 A "Wall of Dads" joined in and used leaf blowers to clear away tear gas and a "Wall of Vets" also joined in the demonstration for the first time.
 President Trump denounced the Wall of Moms as a "scam", tweeting: "The 'protesters' are actually anarchists who hate our Country.
 The line of innocent "mothers" were a scam that Lamestream refuses to acknowledge, just like they don't report the violence of these demonstrations!"

 On July 22, mayor Wheeler attempted to address a crowd of protesters but was faced with boos and calls to resign.
 A riot was declared later in the night after police reported multiple flares and other incendiaries were thrown over the fence surrounding the federal courthouse, resulting in fires.
 Wheeler was teargassed along with protesters when federal agents deployed the munition into the crowd.
 Some protesters, noting the city's use of tear gas in response to protests earlier in summer 2020, reportedly "mocked" the mayor following his exposure.